react-native-component/react-native-smart-splash-screen/README.md

 * close(animationType, duration, delay)
   close splash screen with custom animation

-  * animationType: determine the type of animation. enum('opacity', 'scale')
+  * animationType: determine the type of animation. enum(animationType.none, animationType.fade, animationType.scale)
   * duration: determine the duration of animation
   * delay: determine the delay of animation